apache/accumulo-website/tour/index.md

 or suggestions while going through the tour, please send an email to our [mailing list][mlist] or [create an issue][issue].

-Tour excercises are run using MiniAccumulo which does not work with Java 11.
-This problem will be fixed when 1.9.3 and 2.0.0 are released.
-See {% ghi 942
-%}.

 {% for p in tour_pages %}
   {% assign doc_url = p | prepend: '/tour/' | append: '/' %}
   {% assign link_to_page = site.pages | where:'url',doc_url | first %}